sebastiansauer/quarto-typst-academic-template/README.md

 # Quickstart

-Open the downloaded folder in RStudio or Positron.
+Open the downloaded folder in RStudio or Positron or some other text editor.
 Hit `Render` to see the rendered PDF. ![](template.png){width=25%} shows an image of the rendered version of `template_no_r_packages_needed.qmd`.

-You don't need any installe R packages for this example.
+You don't need any installed R packages for this example.

 # Template using some R packages